-NO RESIZING - displays the image in its native resolution, which may or may not match the projector resolution.
-For example, for a source with a native resolution of 800 x 600, "No Resizing" in an SXGA+ projector will use the central 800 x 600 pixels and have a black border-the black border areas are unused areas, see below.
+NO RESIZING-Displays the image in its native resolution, which may or may not match the projector resolution.
+For example, for a source with a native resolution of 800 x 600, No Resizing in an SXGA+ projector uses the central 800 x 600 pixels and has a black border-the black border areas are unused areas, see below.